 Keith went into exile after having supported the Jacobite rebellion in 1715.
-He later gained a reputation throughout Europe for being an excellent and much respected diplomat.
+He later gained a reputation throughout Europe for being an excellent and much-respected diplomat.
 A favourite of Frederick the Great of Prussia, Keith was appointed Prussian ambassador to Paris (1751) and Spain (1758), as well as Governor of Neuchatel (1752), when the city was under Prussian supremacy.
-His ambassadorship in Spain enabled him to warn the British about an impending Franco-Spanish alliance; as a result of this, we was granted a pardon, and his title and part of his former Scottish possessions were restored to him.
-In the early 1760s he even acted as Prussian Ambassador to England.
+His ambassadorship in Spain enabled him to warn the British about an impending Franco-Spanish alliance; as a result of this, he was granted a pardon, and his title and part of his former Scottish possessions were restored to him.
+In the early 1760s, he even acted as Prussian Ambassador to England.

 George Keith was a long-time friend and protector of the philosopher Rousseau, who wrote of him in his Confessions:

-Keith had a great impact on Boswell's life during the few months in which their paths crossed.
-The first mention of Keith in the Yale Trade editions is in a letter from Alexander Boswell (dated April 2, 1764) to James; JB had communicated to his father a wish to visit some of the numerous German courts of the time, and Alexander Boswell replied that Earl Marischal, who was in Scotland at the time, particularly recommended visits to the Prince of Brunswick, the Prince of Baden-Durlach and, of course, the King of Prussia, Frederich the Great.
-On June 4, Boswell received the great news, that he was to accompany Keith through some of the courts, on his way back from Scotland to Berlin.
+The first mention of Keith in the Yale Trade editions is in a letter from James' father Alexander Boswell, Lord Auchinleck (dated April 2, 1764) to James, who had communicated to his father a wish to visit some of the numerous German courts of the time.
+Alexander replied that Earl Marischal, who was in Scotland at the time, particularly recommended visits to the Prince of Brunswick, the Prince of Baden-Durlach and, of course, the King of Prussia, Frederick the Great.
+On June 4, Boswell received the news, that he was to accompany Keith through some of the courts on the latter's return trip from Scotland to Berlin.
 On June 13, Keith arrived in Utrecht, and a few days later he and Boswell set out on their journey, accompanied by Keith's adoptive daughter, Emet-Ulla.